kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 # Context

 Kyma allows you to extend, integrate and modernize your monoliths, legacy applications or third-party systems in a cloud-native fashion.
-Kyma uses event drive architecture to achieve it.
+Kyma uses Event-driven architecture to achieve it.

 # Use case 1: Extensibility & Integration
 Existing applications can capture the business happenings as events.
 Some examples are `invoice.created`, `payment.received`, `order.changed` and so on.